Software & Apps

 Posted on by

-Following billionaire Elon Musk’s recent acquisition of Twitter, some dissatisfied users have begun looking for a new social network to call their home.
-One network that has been rapidly gaining users is Mastodon.
+Following billionaire Elon Musk’s acquisition of Twitter (later renamed X), some dissatisfied users began looking for a new social network to call their home.
+One alternative social network, called Mastodon, rapidly gained a high volume of new user sign-ups in late 2022.

 Mastodon is technically open-source software that enables federated social networks, meaning that one corporation does not have control over the Mastodon network or service.
 Instead, anyone can operate their own server, called an “instance.”